 Video analysis is not for the beginner or casual student.
 It’s for the serious student of fly casting only.

 To contact me regarding video analysis click here.

 To help get you up and running quickly using Hudl Technique to analyze your fly cast, I’ve put together a free ebook-in-the-form-of-a-blog-post.
 Read it by clicking here.

-I’m available to conduct seminars devoted to video fly casting analysis–either geared toward students or geared toward instructors–for your fly shop, club, or organization.
+On a limited basis I’m available to conduct seminars devoted to video fly casting analysis–either geared toward students or geared toward instructors–for your fly shop, club, or organization.
 To inquire, visit my Contact page.